-Figure 6: Overview of profiles that can be used in object dependent color management while rendering the file text_graph_image_cmyk_rgb.pdf to a CMYK device (e.g. tiff32nc).
+For another example of object dependent color management, copy the files in ./toolbin/color/icc_creator/effects to ./iccprofiles.
+Now specify unique output ICC profiles for different object types using the command line options while rendering the file text_graph_image_cmyk_rgb.pdf to a CMYK device (e.g. tiff32nc).
 Figure 5a displays the results.
 In this case, the profiles, cyan_output.icc, yellow_output.icc and magenta_output.icc render a color that is indicated by their name when used as an output profile.